Razzle (magazine): In popular culture

-The earlier men's magazine (1930s–1950s) was later immortalised in the Ian Dury song "Razzle In My Pocket" (1977, the 'B' side to "Sex & Drugs & Rock & Roll", Dury's first single under his own name), a story of a boy who steals a copy of Razzle from a newsagent.
-The song also appears on the 1981 compilation LP Juke Box Dury (side 1, track 6).
+The earlier men's magazine (1930s–1950s) was later immortalised in the Ian Dury song "Razzle In My Pocket" (1977, the 'B' side to "Sex & Drugs & Rock & Roll", Dury's first single under his own name), a story of a boy who steals a copy of Razzle from a newsagent in Romford.
+Written by Dury and Chaz Jankel, the song also appears on the 1981 compilation LP Juke Box Dury (side 1, track 6).
+Although the single was banned by the BBC, a number of Radio 1 disc jockeys, including Annie Nightingale and John Peel, continued to promote the record, also playing the B-side.

 Razzle is also mentioned in David Lodge’s 1970 novel Out of the Shelter.
 In the book, the magazine is passed from hand to hand at the protagonist's school, and its readers are annoyed that the parts they are most interested in are covered up.

 The Paul Raymond magazine (1983–) has been referenced in the mainstream media, with the name Razzle having been mentioned in numerous British comedy TV programmes, including Meet Ricky Gervais, Max and Paddy's Road to Nowhere, and in an episode of Absolutely Fabulous where it is implied that Patsy once posed for the magazine (albeit in the early 1970s when the magazine was not actually in production).
 It is also mentioned in Men Behaving Badly and Bottom, and in Little Britain, when Lou buys the magazine for Andy.